ywrhee/ywrhee.github.io/_pages/about.md

 When not focused on his research, Young can be found in the outdoors with his wife - hiking, exploring the city and taking photos of it, and spending time in local gardens and parks.

+{% include figure image_path="/images/1.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

 {% include gallery caption="**Memories**." %}